Georgia–Ukraine relations: War in Abkhazia

 In 1992, during the War in Abkhazia, the Ukrainian National Assembly called for volunteers to join their newly created military formation UNSO-Argo with intent to aid Georgian side against the Russian-backed Abkhaz separatists during the conflict.
 UNSO-Argo (named after Argonauts) with its 150 fighters were deployed to Abkhazia and stationed in Gulripshi, Shroma, Tamishi and Sukhumi.
 During the full-scale offensive by the Russian and Abkhaz sides in August 1993 on Shroma, Ukrainians managed to repel the attack but lost seven members of their battalion.
-However, on September 15, 1993, the Ukrainian battalion retreated from Shroma after being outnumbered by the Kuban Cossack formations.
+However, on 15 September 1993, the Ukrainian battalion retreated from Shroma after being outnumbered by the Kuban Cossack formations.
 Some of the fighters of UNSO-Argo received Georgian medals of Vakhtang Gorgasal's Order, I class.
+Ukraine also gave humanitarian assistance in evacuating Georgian refugees in 1993.

 In January 1996, Ukraine signed a CIS treaty imposing economic sanctions on Abkhazia.